Employment Law for Employers & HR

 What is GDPR Hopping?

-More and more applicants are using the recruitment process not with the intention of securing a position, but to subsequently assert data protection rights under Article 15 of the GDPR.
-This practice is referred to as “GDPR hopping.”
-The objective is usually to confront employers with claims for information disclosure and compensation.
+Increasingly, applicants use the recruitment process not to genuinely pursue employment but to subsequently assert data protection access rights under Article 15 GDPR.
+This practice is known as “GDPR hopping.”
+The primary objective is typically to confront employers with access and compensation claims.

-Typical patterns include multiple identical or highly similar applications, followed by standardized information requests.
-Shortly thereafter, applicants often demand compensation for non-material damages—commonly referred to as “pain and suffering”—allegedly due to delayed or incomplete responses.
+Common patterns include multiple identical or highly similar applications, followed by standardized access requests.
+Shortly thereafter, applicants often demand compensation for non-material damages, claiming delays or incomplete responses as justification.

 How Can Employers Identify GDPR Hoppers?